Economy of Scotland: Scottish Government

 The Scottish Government has complete control over Scottish taxes collected by Revenue Scotland and has complete power to set tax rates and bands (but not the personal allowance) for income tax in Scotland which is collected by HMRC.
-It also provides the majority of local authority funding and can exert control over Council Tax - such as capping rates.
+It also provides the majority of local authority funding and can exert control over Council Tax – such as capping rates.
 The Scottish Government has full control over how Scotland's annual block grant is spent, such as healthcare, education and on state-owned enterprises, e.g. Scottish Water and Caledonian MacBrayne.
 The Scottish Government does not control macroeconomic policy, however it does use public procurement to influence private sector behaviour on reserved matters such as requiring the Real Living Wage to be paid to all its contractors and sub-contractors.
 In 2016, the budget of the Scottish Government was around £37bn, which the Scottish Government can spend on the areas not reserved under the Scotland Act 1998.

+The Scottish Government is directly responsible for attracting economic and inward investment into the country, and is directly responsible for tourism and various forms of taxation, including Land and Buildings Transaction Tax, Income Tax and Air Departure Tax.